Kostmic/LeagueMode/README.md

 # LeagueMode
 This is a neat little tool i have been using while playing League of Legends.

-It is a batch script that opens 3 useful websites to have open alongside the game:
+It is a batch script that opens 3 useful websites i always have open alongside the game:

-Professor.gg (To get general information about both teams while loading into the game)
+👓 Professor.gg (To get general information about both teams while loading into the game) 👓

-Op.gg (To track your own progress throughout games)
+🚩 Op.gg (To track your own progress throughout games) 🚩

-U.gg (To view current builds for any champion)
+🧱 U.gg (To view current builds for any champion) 🧱

 How to setup: